Corvimae/pokemon-ranger/README.md

 # Pokemon Ranger

 Any likeness in naming to any DS series of videogames is purely coincidental.
-Ranger calculates ranges, nothing more.
+Ranger calculates ranges, ~~nothing more~~ and does some other stuff too.

 ## Writing Routefiles